rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Machine-learning midterm tmw.
 Need to do well to come out of <b>`Academic-Probation' </b>.
 Hopefully, this is <b>at least worthy</b> of a masters. <br>

-Books are always correct.
+Apparently, books are always correct.
 Not our intuitions.  <br>

 I'd rather go with my gut anyday.
 Time to rewrite their books. <br>